stanislausb/new-file-alert/readme.md

 - Make a central storage for showcode translations and webhook URL's ==> DB?
 - Optimize performance
 - Interface for configuring parameters
+- Build regex into glob search
+- Streaming from file instead of loading to memory